 RESULTS

-Patient Characteristics
+Patient characteristics

 Between January 2019 and January 2022, forty BCLC stage C HCC patients who received triple therapy were included in the study.
 The median age was 55 years, and approximately 85% of the population was male.
 There were 30 patients infected with hepatitis B virus who received entecavir.
 The median diameter of the target lesions was 5.4 cm.
 Of the 40 patients, 85% had Child-Pugh class A tumours, 55% had multiple tumours, and 87.5% had unilobar tumours.
 The baseline characteristics are summarized in Table 1.